 No matter what Operating System we are using, we are likely to fail to access our computer for some reasons, like forgotten login password, black screen, blue screen, etc. Here we mainly focus on "Windows 8/8.1 forgot login password – how to remove the password and sign in Windows 8/8.1 automatically".

 To be honest, if you want to bypass the password and login to Windows 8/8.1 automatically when you forgot the password, you have no other choices but to remove the password.
-To achieve this, you need the help of Windows Password Removal Tool.
+To achieve this, you need the help of a powerful Windows password removal tool called Windows Password Recovery Tool.

 Note: When downloading, you should pay attention what version of this software you need: